-Suzanne M. Olbricht MDChief of the Department of Dermatology, Beth Israel Deaconess Medical Center; Associate Professor of Dermatology, Harvard Medical School.
-Boston, Massachusetts
+Suzanne M. Olbricht MDChief, Department of Dermatology, Beth Israel Deaconess Medical Center; Associate Professor of Dermatology, Harvard Medical School, Boston, Massachusetts

 Suzanne Olbricht is Chief of the Department of Dermatology at the Beth Israel Deaconess Medical Center and Associate Professor of Dermatology at Harvard Medical School in Boston, Massachusetts.
 As a clinician, Dr. Olbricht’s field of expertise is skin cancer and procedural dermatology, performing Mohs micrographic surgery and reconstruction for skin cancers of the head and neck.
 Dr. Olbricht has authored 25 original reports, 37 reviews and one book and is editor of two other books.
 She lectures locally, nationally and internationally on ethics, skin cancer, and surgical techniques.